orgrim/temboard-backup-plugin/agent/README.md

 Routes:
 * '' (eg /backup only).
 GET. report information about the plugin and its configuration
 * '/config'.
 GET. report details about the configuration of the backup
 * '/status'.
-GET. tell if a backup is in progress
+GET. tell if a backup or a purge is in progress
 * '/cancel/%taskid'.
-POST. cancel a backup previously scheduled by /create
+POST. cancel a backup previously scheduled by /create or a purge previously scheduled by /purge
 * '/list'.
 GET. give the list of backups
 * '/purge'.
 POST. schedule a general purge confirming the retention policy. parameters ?
 * '/create'.
 POST. schedule a backup. param: datetime